Remembering my friend, Barb.

 Exactly what makes someone qualify as your friend probably differs for each of us as we all have our own what makes a friend “requirements,” but as for the second question, there’s no doubt in my mind that the answer is an emphatic, yes!

 One of the best things about writing a blog is that you get to “meet” and interact with lots of people.
 Some of these people become your friends in every sense of the word.
 And of course, when writing and reading primarily cancer blogs, the downside is that the inevitable happens; people you’ve come to know and care about die.

 This has happened too many times.

 I didn’t have a chance to meet Barb in person and yes, I regret that.
 A lot.
 I’m kicking myself now for not making the three-hour or so drive to meet her.
-Three hours; come on.
+Three hours, come on.
 Why didn’t I just do it?
-We talked about it once, but we never actually met up.
-If only I could change that now… but of course I cannot.
+We talked about it once, but we never actually got together.

 That’s the kind of person/friend Barb was.

 I wish I had met Barb in person.
 I regret not doing so.
 I have been losing sleep over this regret.
 I thought we still had more time.
 We didn’t.